0xch/composer-vendor-cleanup/README.md

 In my projects it saves about 20-30% of vendor size.

-It uses predefined whitelist (`src/CleanupRules.php`) to remove files.
+It uses predefined whitelist (`rules.json`) to remove files.
 So the risk of not working on included packages is reduced.
 Script is based on rules from barryvdh's package https://github.com/barryvdh/composer-cleanup-plugin .

-I just needed a script to execute manually instead of a plugin which is executing every time.

 Feel free to submit pull requests with new rules or features.